divergent63/SCII_Bots/README.md

 In addition, the reward will adjusted further to simulate the returns from environment more precisely.

-- if action is available, actual_action is action, else raise UnboundLocError and actual_action is NoOP.
+- if action is available, actual_action is action, else expect UnboundLocalError and return actual_action as *actions.FUNCTIONS.no_op*.

 ```python
 if actual_action == action: